Authorised Inspection Stations

 If you are operating as an examiner or proprietor, there are heavy penalties if you do not follow the rules:

-- Conducting examinations without authority to do so ‐ it is a contravention of the rules if you inspect a vehicle and you are not licenced to conduct inspections, or if you inspect a vehicle other than the type of vehicle that you are licenced to inspect.
-The maximum penalty is $2,200.
+- Conducting examinations without authority to do so.
+It is a contravention of the rules if you inspect a vehicle and you are not licensed to conduct inspections, or if you inspect a vehicle other than the type of vehicle that you are licensed to inspect.

-- Issuing false and misleading inspection reports ‐ it is a contravention if you knowingly issue a vehicle inspection report.
-The maximum penalty is $2,200.
+- Issuing false and misleading inspection reports.
+It is a contravention if you knowingly issue a vehicle inspection report.

-It is also possible that the RMS would consider taking action on the licences of the examiner or proprietor.
+It is also possible Transport for NSW would consider taking action on the licences of the examiner or proprietor.

-When Can the RMS Suspend or Cancel an AIS Authorisation?
+When Can Transport for NSW Suspend or Cancel an AIS Authorisation?

-If a person holds multiple authorisations the RMS can choose to cancel or suspend all or only some of the authorities.
-For example, the RMS might suspend a person’s proprietor authority but allow them to keep their examiner authority.
+If a person holds multiple authorisations, Transport for NSW can choose to cancel or suspend all or only some of the authorities.
+For example, Transport for NSW might suspend a person’s proprietor authority but allow them to keep their examiner authority.

 Notice to Show Cause

-Before cancelling or suspending an AIS authority, the RMS must ordinarily serve the person with a “Notice to Show Cause”.
-This is a letter explaining the RMS’s planned course and giving the person the opportunity to explain why their AIS authority should not be cancelled or suspended.
+Before cancelling or suspending an AIS authority, Transport for NSW must ordinarily serve the person with a “Notice to Show Cause”.
+This is a letter explaining Transport for NSW’s planned action and giving the person the opportunity to explain why their AIS authority should not be cancelled or suspended.

-The RMS is not required to issue a Notice to Show Cause if they suspect that the person has wilfully failed to comply with the AIS rules and is likely to commit a further breach of the rules.
-In that case, the RMS can suspend or cancel the AIS authority immediately.
+The Transport for NSW is not required to issue a Notice to Show Cause if they suspect that the person has wilfully failed to comply with the AIS rules and is likely to commit a further breach of the rules.
+In that case, Transport for NSW can suspend or cancel the AIS authority immediately.

 A Notice to Show Cause should be taken very seriously.
-If you receive one you should consider your response very carefully because anything you write to the RMS at this stage will be used to decide whether or not to cancel or suspend your AIS authority.
-If an appeal if necessary your response will be considered by the Court in considering whether the RMS decision should stand.
+If you receive one you should consider your response very carefully because anything you write to Transport for NSW at this stage will be used to decide whether or not to cancel or suspend your AIS authority.
+If an appeal if necessary your response will be considered by the Court in considering whether the Transport for NSW decision should stand.
 If you make admissions, they can be used against you later.

 Alternatively, if you fail to admit breaches this can also be used as evidence that you are not “fit and proper”.
 Determining the best way to respond involves careful analysis and experience.
 It is best to seek legal advice at this early stage.

 The suspension or cancellation will usually take effect 21 days after written notification is given.
-However, the suspension or cancellation can take effect immediately if the RMS suspects that the person has wilfully failed to comply with the AIS rules and is likely to commit a further breach of the rules.
+However, the suspension or cancellation can take effect immediately if Transport for NSW suspects that the person has wilfully failed to comply with the AIS rules and is likely to commit a further breach of the rules.

 Can I Appeal Against the Cancellation or Suspension of AIS Authorities?